bluenets126/DSCapstone_PhishingURL/README.md

 IMPORTANT: There are cells in the jupyter notebook that take a long time to run.
 Over an hour long.
 Particularly ones that call PhishingFeatureExtractor class that take a while to run.
 After running these cells, I saved the data captured into CSV files.
 There is no need to run these cells to run the rest of the code.

 BLUF: I had to incorporate 2 datasets into one for training in order for the model to not overfit and perform better.
 I used RandomForest as the model type because the dataset isn't too big.
 The model was trained on only 10k records.
+The model performs better than 98% in all tests performed.

 Upon initial EDA, I found that the data was looking to good to be true.
 55 values that all appeared to gather its information based on the URL, with no missing data.
 So I originally had the idea of creating a function to test a random URL on the model when completing.
 After training a model, I tested the model on a new dataset url_dataset.csv that only had a URL and phishing label.
 The model performed at 52%.
 After finding this out, I had to incorporate the original dataset with the new dataset that I found.
 With the new dataset taking so long to gather the info, I got 5000 rows from the new dataset, and 5000 rows from the original dataset for training.
 Both datasets were split to be 1/2 phishing and 1/2 legitimate URLs, with random sampling.